harishanand95/jsrt-parser/README.md

      https://link.springer.com/article/10.1007/s10278-016-9914-9

-- [ ]  Get random X type of images or just a random mix of images from dataset.
+- [ ]  Get random X type of images or just a random mix of images from the dataset.
 - [x]  Get image description and other attributes associated with each image.

         img = JsrtImage()